eclipse-embed-cdt/web-jekyll/pages/eclipse/workspace/preferences.md

 ## Enable GDB trace console

-While debugging, it is sometimes useful to see the dialog between Eclipse and GDB.
+While debugging, it is sometimes useful to see the dialogue between Eclipse and GDB.
 For this, it is necessary to enable the GDB Trace console.

 To change this setting: